 If you haven’t seen our Ultralight Packing List, definitely check it out as well.
 Even when traveling with just a < 35-liter backpack, it’s possible to squeeze in some workout equipment:

 Just those five items bring you endless variety to your workouts.

 Where Do You Workout?

 The “where” part of exercising does get a little tricky sometimes.
-For the most part you’ll have to get comfortable with working out in your hostel/hotel room, possibly even in front of people (no shame).
-One VERY underutilized pieces of workout equipment is the calisthenic park.
-Most cities have them and luckily for us, the folks over at Calisthenics-Parks.com has compiled a list of them for easy searching.
-These parks are great because they usually have some very basic pieces of equipment (i.e. a pull-up bar) and, more importantly, space than that you can use to your advantage.
+For the most part, you’ll have to get comfortable with working out in your hostel/hotel room, possibly even in front of people (no shame).
+One VERY underutilized piece of workout equipment is the calisthenic park.
+Most cities have them and luckily for us, the folks over at Calisthenics-Parks.com have compiled a list of them for easy searching.
+These parks are great because they usually have some very basic pieces of equipment (i.e. a pull-up bar) and, more importantly, space that you can use to your advantage.

 Can’t You Just Go on a Run?

 Well, yeah, you can.
 And running is a totally viable option and a fantastic way to see a new city.
 In fact, early morning runs are great because they can provide a unique perspective on the city while the streets aren’t overly crowded.

 For this workout, we’ll just be doing a simple circuit with some common bodyweight exercises.
 It may seem simple, but run this circuit through a few times and you’ll start feeling it a bit.
 And remember, if you’re needing an extra challenge, you can always up the tempo a bit to increase the intensity of the exercise.

 - Ab Wheel Rollouts (standing or kneeling) x 10